tomfrankkirk/tomfrankkirk.github.io/TK_academic.md

     - Joint effort between the University of Oxford and Smith & Nephew to develop an emergency device; the UK government ordered 6000 units
     - Responsible for overall system integration and calibration
     - Authored multiple technical documents for the UK healthcare regulator (MHRA)
+    - An overview of this project has been [published](https://doi.org/10.1016/j.ebiom.2022.103868) in the Lancet eBioMedicine

 * 2016 - 2017: **MEng, Perfusion quantification in the clinic**
 *Supervised by Professor Michael Chappell*